Analysis | What the Trump family’s new political committees can and can’t do

 Or, really, to fund basically anything.
 The money in the Save America PAC, unlike money contributed to a standard campaign committee, can be used to benefit Trump in innumerable ways.
 Memberships at golf clubs.
 Travel.
 Rallies.
 Even payments directly to Trump himself, as long as he declares it as income.

 “With a candidate committee, there is a personal-use prohibition,” Noble explained.
-“So they cannot use money in a candidate committee for anyone’s personal use: they can’t pay exorbitant salaries, they can’t give gifts to people.
+“So they cannot use money in a candidate committee for anyone’s personal use: They can’t pay exorbitant salaries, they can’t give gifts to people.
 If you’re talking about a leadership PAC or an independent expenditure PAC” — more on that in a bit — “there’s no prohibition on how they use the money.”

 One restriction is that Trump can’t use all of that money to pay off the debt incurred by his actual presidential campaign.
 He can only give $5,000 to that campaign committee, same as any other.
-Given that the campaign has been so energetic about fundraising for the leadership PAC, either Save America has to pay the campaign for the cost of its email list or it’s receiving a non-monetary contribution from Trump’s campaign itself that both entities would need to declare.
+Given that the campaign has been so energetic about fundraising for the leadership PAC, either Save America has to pay the campaign for the cost of its email list or it is receiving a non-monetary contribution from Trump’s campaign itself that both entities would need to declare.

-The goal here is to allow people like, say, former House speaker John Boehner to stay in the mix, raising some money to jet around and contribute to his old allies.
+The goal here is to allow people like, say, former House speaker John A. Boehner to stay in the mix, raising some money to jet around and contribute to his old allies.
 But because of the relatively spare limitations imposed on such committees, there’s a lot of leeway in how the controlling candidate can use the money.

-Donors to the committee, of course, likely don’t know any of this.
-Yes, there’s some fine print once you get to the contribution page explaining that the money given will got to Save America up to a certain point, but the impression one gets from the campaign’s voluminous emails is that the money will go to Trump’s dubious efforts to wrench a second term from the jaws of electoral defeat.
+Donors to the committee, of course, probably don’t know any of this.
+Yes, there’s some fine print once you get to the contribution page explaining that the money given will go to Save America up to a certain point, but the impression one gets from the campaign’s voluminous emails is that the money will go to Trump’s dubious efforts to wrench a second term from the jaws of electoral defeat.

 To some extent, it could.
 Rudolph W. Giuliani, for example, who serves as Trump’s personal attorney, occupies some nebulously defined space between Trump the individual, Trump the candidate and Trump’s actual campaign.
 Giuliani’s work directly for the campaign, like representing it in court, would have to be paid by the campaign.
 (According to the New York Times, he requested $20,000 a day for his efforts.)
 Other appearances, like the one Giuliani made Monday in Arizona, might be on Save America’s dime, depending on the role he’s playing.
-It’s all murky, likely delineated in documents drafted by lawyers who know where the lines are drawn and how pliable they happen to be.
+It’s all murky, probably delineated in documents drafted by lawyers who know where the lines are drawn and how pliable they happen to be.

 Save the U.S. Senate PAC